University campus in Nebraska

 Key Programs & Amounts

 Individual institutions in Nebraska also offer merit-based scholarships and institutional aid packages.
-The University of Nebraska system institutions—including the University of Nebraska at Omaha and University of Nebraska-Lincoln—provide competitive scholarship opportunities for computer science majors with strong academic records.
+The University of Nebraska system institutions, including the University of Nebraska at Omaha and University of Nebraska-Lincoln, provide competitive scholarship opportunities for computer science majors with strong academic records.
 Community colleges such as Metropolitan Community College Area and Southeast Community College Area offer affordable tuition costs combined with state and federal aid eligibility, making them excellent starting points for students pursuing associate degrees before transferring.
 Students should contact their institution's financial aid office directly to explore department-specific scholarships and assistantships.
 For additional guidance on aid planning, the College Scorecard provides institution-specific financial aid data to help students compare aid packages across Nebraska schools.

-Calculate Your Computer Science Degree ROI in Nebraska
+Computer Science Degree ROI Calculator, Nebraska

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Nebraska.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.